swcarpentry/shell-novice/guide.md

 A number of the pre-installed versions of command line utilities in OS X are old compared to those in linux distributions, or subtly different in their options.
-Avoid using options or constructions that may not be work for learners
+Avoid using options or constructions that may not work for learners.

 -   `ls` does not have an `--ignore=` or `-I` option
 -   `head` takes `-n 10` or `-10`, but not the long form of `--lines=10`